erinh816/liri-node-app/README.md

 Actors in the movie.
 Rotten Tomatoes Rating.
 Rotten Tomatoes URL.
-Or if no movie is passed through, it will default to "Mr. Nobody"
+Or if no movie is passed through, it will default to "Virgin Suicide"

 node liri.js do-what-it-says
 Takes the text from random.txt and runs the song through spotify-this-song command